What Does an Attorney General Do?

 The attorney general is in charge of supervising United States attorneys and marshals in their respective judicial districts.
 While attorneys are responsible for prosecuting offenses against the United States and prosecuting or defending in proceedings in which the United States requires representation, marshals issue orders and processes under the authority of the United States.

-States attorney generals have many of the same duties as the federal attorney general but on a smaller statewide scale.
+States attorneys general have many of the same duties as the federal attorney general but on a smaller statewide scale.
 The specific duties of attorney general vary from state to state.
-Some attorney generals are elected in statewide contests, while others are appointed by the governor, legislature or supreme court.
+Some attorneys general are elected in statewide contests, while others are appointed by the governor, legislature or supreme court.

 The projects that an attorney general can take on are wide ranging.
 For example, Eric Holder voiced opinions on waterboarding, the close of Guantanamo Bay detention camp and the transfer of accused terrorists to jails on U.S. soil.
-On the state level, attorney generals might challenge the constitutionality of a law.
-In 2010, 11 state attorney generals moved to challenge the constitutionality of the healthcare reform bill [source: Richey].
+On the state level, attorneys general might challenge the constitutionality of a law.
+In 2010, 11 state attorneys general moved to challenge the constitutionality of the health care reform bill [source: Richey].